trampgeek/moodle-qtype_coderunner/README.md

 Sometimes the author of a template grader wishes to abort the testing of the program after a test case, usually the first, e.g. when pre-checks on the acceptability of a student submission fail.
-This can be achieved by defining in the output JSON object an extra attribute 'abort', giving it the value 'true'.
-If such an attribute is defined, any supplied 'fraction' value will be ignored, the test case will be marked wrong (equivalent to fraction = 0) and all further test cases will be skipped.
+This can be achieved by defining in the output JSON object an extra attribute `abort`, giving it the boolean value `true`.
+If such an attribute is defined, any supplied `fraction` value will be ignored, the test case will be marked wrong (equivalent to `fraction = 0`) and all further test cases will be skipped.
 For example:

+`{"fraction":0.0, "got":"Invalid submission!", "abort":true}`

+Note to Python programmers: the Python literal is `True` rather than `true`, so if generating JSON with `json.dumps()`, you need to write

-    {"fraction":0.0, "got":"Invalid submission!", "abort":true}
+`json.dumps({"fraction":0.0, "got":"Invalid submission!", "abort":True})`

 ### Combinator-template grading